hyperledger-labs/blockchain-explorer/README.md

     cp -r ../fabric-samples/test-network/organizations/ .
     ```

-* Now you should have the following files and directory structure.
+* Now, you should have the following files and directory structure.

     ```
     docker-compose.yaml